 - If Maria takes a liking to a particular mortal man who wanders in her land, she would take him to be her husband and takes him into her home.
 He would then spend his remaining days in matrimonial bliss in the fairy realm, lost and unable to return to his own human family forever.

 - Another superstition says that one can go into the forests to pick and eat fruits one might like, but never ever carry any of them home.
 In doing so, they risk angering Maria Makiling and get lost or be beset by insects and thorn pricks.
-The only solution is to throw away the fruit, and then to reverse one's clothing to present as evidence to Maria that they no longer carry her fruits.
+The only solution is to throw away the fruit, and then to turn one's clothing inside out to prove that they are not hiding any.

 Tales of Love